Charles Townshend (British Army officer): Siege of Kut-al-Amara 1916

 Townshend claimed that the siege of Kut had "saved us from simply being kicked out of Mesopotamia".
-However, the Ottoman forces at Kut were at the end of a long supply line in the form of camel convoys and, even if they had wanted to march on the Persian Gulf, would have had to face British and Indian divisions well dug in further south, making the siege unnecessary to stop the Ottomans from trying to take Basra.
+However, the Ottoman forces at Kut were at the end of a long supply line in the form of camel convoys and even if they had wanted to march on the Persian Gulf, would have had to face British and Indian divisions well dug in further south, making the siege unnecessary to stop the Ottoman from trying to take Basra.